0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python/README.md

 **Over the course of the next 5 runs Pathbyter averaged 78.75 seconds**

-To meaningfully contrast with Splunk's runtimes, we take Pathbyter's runtime of 77.75 and scale up by ten.
-So, we multiply 77.75 by 10 and divide by 60.
-We get 12.95, which is 12:57 seconds.
+To meaningfully contrast with Splunk's runtimes, we take Pathbyter's runtime of 78.75 and scale up by ten.
+So, we multiply 78.75 by 10 and divide by 60.
+We get 13.125, which is approximately 13:08 seconds.
 With a total runtime of 12:57, Pathbyter would have placed third in Splunk's testing, which is more than 3 times faster than the median encryption speed of the ransomware Splunk tested.

 **Round 2: On Windows 10 PC**